Quick answer

 - Don't show up with an incomplete costume.
 Dress rehearsal is not the time to ask whether the hairpiece is needed or whether the makeup is required.
 The answer is yes to everything on the costume sheet.
 If you're not sure something is required, confirm with the studio before dress rehearsal, not during.

 - Don't wait until recital day to fix what the director noted.
 Dress rehearsal corrections are usually about fit, appearance, or staging.
-If the director said the heel is wrong, the tights shade doesn't match, or the hair is not staying put: those are problems to solve in the week before recital, not in the hour before the performance starts.
+If the director said the heel is wrong, the tights shade doesn't match, or the hair is not staying put, those are problems to solve in the week before recital, not in the hour before the performance starts.